NiklasEi/www-nikl-me/blog/2023/notes_on_mobile_development_with_bevy_2_DRAFT.md

 title: "Notes on mobile development with Bevy #2"
 date: 2023-07-08
 category: code
-summary: "A loose collection of learnings and issues + (attempted) solutions.
-Among others, contains notes on how to shorten the feedback cycle and figure out the correct places to render things on a phone screen."
+summary: "A collection of learnings and issues + (hacked) solutions.
+Among others, contains notes on getting an App bundle and preparing your Android and iOS builds for the stores."
 tags:
 - gamedev
 - rust